UK Spouse Visa

 Spouses of UK citizens or permanent residents who are settled may come to the UK under the UK Spouse Visa immigration category and are able to work as soon as the leave is granted.
 It is important that all spouse and partner visa applicants pay (if required) and obtain an Immigration Health Surcharge number as required by the Home Office.

 - Once you are married you will be able to apply for a spouse visa.
-With the new rules from 9th July 2012 you will be given a visa for a 2.5 year probationary period to test the relationship.
+With the new rules from 9th July 2012 you will be given a visa for a 2.5-year probationary period to test the relationship.

 - The Sponsor (British citizen or permanent resident) must earn over £18,600 or £22,400 if you have a child (additional £2400 for each child) ideally have they been earning this for over 6 months.
-The additional fee for children only apply to children of the UK Spouse Visa Application and not any children the British Citizen or UK Permanent Resident already have as they would be UK citizens and are able to obtain support from the British government.
+The additional fee for children only applies to children of the UK Spouse Visa Application and not any children the British Citizen or UK Permanent Resident already have as they would be UK citizens and are able to obtain support from the British government.

 - You must intend to live together in order to obtain a UK Spouse Visa

 Is There An Age Requirement For A UK Spouse Visa?

 Both partners have to be over 18 years old before the Visa can be applied for.
 This means at the time of application they must be over 18 and not on the date of intended travel or decision.
 You must wait until both the applicant and their sponsor are over 18 years old before submitting an application or the UK spouse visa will be refused.